Tips for Best Training Results

 We've put together a full guide for users looking to get the best results on their YOLOv5 trainings below.

-- Images per class. ≥1.5k images per class
+- Images per class. ≥ 1500 images per class recommended

-- Instances per class. ≥10k instances (labeled objects) per class total
+- Instances per class. ≥ 10000 instances (labeled objects) per class recommended

 - Image variety.
 Must be representative of deployed environment.
 For real-world use cases we recommend images from different times of day, different seasons, different weather, different lighting, different angles, different sources (scraped online, collected locally, different cameras) etc.